jamessouth/paint-demo/art.md

 As far as the worklet code goes, there is little difference between masking and drawing.
 For the [exclamation point](https://github.com/jamessouth/paint-demo/blob/master/src/js/demo3b.js) and [cloud outline](https://github.com/jamessouth/paint-demo/blob/master/src/js/demo3d.js), either way works since they are solid colors.
 The [red/yellow/white explosion](https://github.com/jamessouth/paint-demo/blob/master/src/js/demo3a.js) is solid too but I drew it so that I could apply the dark outlines; it does not seem possible to both mask a shape and have an outline around it, which is why the cloud's outline is a separate worklet.

 I tried to pattern the [blue cloud](https://github.com/jamessouth/paint-demo/blob/master/src/js/demo3c.js) in the worklet but it wasn't looking good.
 A nested loop can be used to draw across the width and height of the subject element, but I didn't find a way to keep what is drawn confined within the cloud's boundaries.
-I also tried the [ctx.createPattern()](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createPattern) method but I couldn't find a way to get an image into the worklet to be the pattern source.
+I also tried the [ctx.createPattern()](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createPattern) method but I couldn't find a way to get an image into the worklet (no DOM access) to be the pattern source.
 So, I made the cloud's pattern in CSS then masked the shape in a worklet, thus requiring another worklet to make the outline.

 To help draw these shapes I used [this tool](http://www.victoriakirst.com/beziertool/) which generates the draw instructions and adds x- and y-offsets, which I then used to position the shape within the div.
 ##More on the polyfill and conclusion